Entanglement based observables for quantum impurities: Methods

 An impurity problem with environments that are transformed into Wilson chains is commonly studied with the NRG technique~\cite{wilson_renormalization_1975,krishna-murthy_renormalization-group_1980,krishna-murthy_renormalization-group_1980-1}.
-Note that in the standard NRG procedure, the transformed $1$D environment is slowly added to the system by iteratively attaching chain sites to the finite chain.
-Additionally, as the Wilson transformation involves a different energy scale at each added site, the length of the studied chain (iteration depth) encodes the effective temperature (or resolution) of the resulting ground state.
-Correspondingly, the order in which sites are added to the chain, in a multi-terminal case like ours, may strongly impact the NRG results.
-In our work, we instead calculate equilibrium properties of a finite chain with a Variational algorithm for MPS (VMPS)~\cite{saberi_matrix-product-state_2008,weichselbaum_variational_2009}.
-The VMPS algorithm treats each site identically, thus leading to more stable and reliable results.
+In our work, we instead calculate equilibrium properties of a finite chain with a variational algorithm for MPS \cite{saberi_matrix-product-state_2008,weichselbaum_variational_2009}.
 As sites beyond some point in the Wilson chain become marginal~\cite{bulla_numerical_2008}, we truncate both the dot and cavity leads at a finite length $N$ (here $N{=}40$), obtaining a 1D finite chain that approximates the open dot-cavity system.
 Nevertheless, recall that each chain site has a $d{=}4$ dimensional Hilbert space with empty $\ket{0}$, full $\ket{\uparrow\downarrow}$, or singly occupied $\ket{\uparrow}$, $\ket{\downarrow}$ basis states.
 Therefore, the number of coefficients required to characterise a pure state of the chain grows as $d^N$, hitting the current computational limits at relatively small $N$.
 On this account, we work with MPS to characterise states and operators [Fig.~\ref{fig:nrg-mps technique}(b)], which allows for a controlled truncation of the number of required coefficients based on the entanglement information between different chain sites.
-This truncation harnesses a Singular Value Decomposition (SVD) compression that caps the maximal number of Schmidt values describing each link in the chain, dubbed bond dimension D. Only thus, are we able to reach chains of length $N_{\text{tot}}{>}80$ sites~\footnote{In the study of a single-channel Anderson impurity, so-called ``unfolding'' of the electron chain resulted in a considerable performance increase~\cite{saberi_matrix-product-state_2008}.
+This truncation harnesses a Singular Value Decomposition (SVD) compression that caps the maximal number of Schmidt values describing each link in the chain, dubbed bond dimension D. Only thus, are we able to reach chains of length $N_{\text{tot}}{>}80$ sites~\footnote{in the study of a single-channel Anderson impurity, so-called ``unfolding'' of the electron chain resulted in a considerable performance increase~\cite{saberi_matrix-product-state_2008}.
 For the multi-channel structured impurity studied here, we obtain better convergence with ``folded leads''.}.